+This Redline Version displays additions as Green Text and deletions as Red Struckthrough text.

 INTRODUCTION

 The IECEx is a single global certification framework based on IEC and ISO International Standards.
 It caters for countries whose national standards are either identical to, or else very close to the International Standards.
 The IECEx is truly global in concept and practice; it reduces trade barriers caused by different conformity assessment criteria in various countries, and helps industry to open up new markets.
 The goal is to help manufacturers reduce costs and time while developing and maintaining uniform product evaluation to protect users against products that are not in line with the required level of safety.